hehefan/Protein-Representation-Learning-Leaderboard/README.md

-# Awesome Protein Representation Learning
+# Protein Representation Learning Leaderboard
 If you find any related paper, please kindly let us know.
 We will keep updating the page.
 Thanks for your valuable contribution.

 ## Supervised Method